philips-software/kotlin-hsdp-sdk/CONTRIBUTING.md

   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

 * Build your changes locally to ensure all the tests pass:
-* Push your branch to Github:
+* Push your branch to GitHub:

     ```shell
     git push origin my-fix-branch
     ```

-In Github, send a pull request to original main branch: f.e. `kotlin-hsdp-api:main`.
+In GitHub, send a pull request to original main branch: f.e. `kotlin-hsdp-api:main`.
 If we suggest changes, then:

 * Make the required updates.
 * Re-run the test suite to ensure tests are still passing.
 * Commit your changes to your branch (e.g. `my-fix-branch`).
-* Push the changes to your Github repository (this will update your Pull Request).
+* Push the changes to your GitHub repository (this will update your Pull Request).

 If the PR gets too outdated we may ask you to rebase and force push to update the PR: